gernotnikolaus/PLUS_softwaredev_2024_/README.md

 No errors were encountered and the recreation of the environments worked out without any problems.
 - The two files were downloaded and moved to the exercise directory,
 - the terminal is set to the path to this directory,
-- and then the presented code is runned to recreate the environments
+- and then the presented code is runned to recreate the environments.

 ## creating and activating the software_dev_v1.yml environment
 ```